drhsqlite/fossil-mirror/www/tls-nginx.md

 #### Why the Repetition?

-You need to do much the same sort of thing as above for each domain name hosted by your nginx server.
+These `server { }` blocks contain several directives that have to be either completely repeated or copied with only trivial changes when you’re hosting multiple domains from a single server.

-You might being to wonder, then, why I haven’t factored some of those directives into the included files `local/tls-common` and `local/http-certbot-only`.
-For example, why can’t the second HTTP-only `server { }` block above just be these two lines:
+You might then wonder, why haven’t I factored some of those directives into the included files `local/tls-common` and `local/http-certbot-only`?
+Why can’t the HTTP-only `server { }` block above be just two lines?
+That is, why can I not say:

       server_name .foo.net;
       include local/http-certbot-only;

-Then in `local/http-certbot-only`, we’d like to say:
+Then in `local/http-certbot-only` say:

       root /var/www/$host;
       access_log /var/log/nginx/$host-http-access.log;
        error_log /var/log/nginx/$host-http-error.log;

-Sadly, nginx doesn’t allow variable subtitution into any of these directives.
+Sadly, nginx doesn’t allow variable subtitution into these particular directives.
 As I understand it, allowing that would make nginx slower, so we must largely repeat these directives in each HTTP `server { }` block.